havelund/fme-industry/content/talk/_index.md

 The talks are aimed at people working in industry wishing to learn from others applying Formal Methods at industrial scale, but also academics interested in applying and improving their methods.

 ---
+_Presenter:_ Daniel Fredholm, Prover Technology, Sweden

+_Date:_ 16 May, 15.00-16.00 (CEST)

+_Zoom:_ [link](https://mdu-se.zoom.us/j/66305086216?pwd=UXd4Q2lpQTc1a3pFSEYrWnZhVk1zUT09), Meeting ID: 663 0508 6216, Passcode: 622571

+_Title:_ Formal Verification in the Railway Domain

+_Bio:_ Daniel got his PhD in mathematics in 1994 (mathematical logic) from Stockholm University, Sweden, and has been employed at Industrilogik (1996-2005), and at Prover Technology since 2005.
+Daniel has extensive expertise in formal methods, in particular formal verification, applied to rail control systems.

+---
 Past talks:

 _Presenter:_ [Frank Zeyda](https://www.linkedin.com/in/frank-zeyda/), Galois Inc. (US) and Independent Contractor